Gliwice railway station

 Gliwice railway station is a junction railway station in the city centre of Gliwice in the Silesian Voivodeship.
-The railway station in Gliwice is the second largest railway station in the Upper Silesian urban area.
+The railway station in Gliwice is the second largest railway station in the Upper Silesian urban area and is part of the system of rail transport in Gliwice.
 The station opened on October 2, 1845, with the opening of a rail line from Wrocław.
 In 2015–2016,the station and its platforms were completely reconstructed.
 The station is connected to cities abroad via EuroCity services, various cities in Poland via PKP Express Intercity Premium (EIP), Intercity (IC), and Twoje Linie Kolejowe (TLK) services, and various regional cities via Polregio as well as Koleje Śląskie (Silesian Railways) services.

 Train services

 The station is served by the following service(s):